 Rowell of Oxford

 No 18 High Street has been owned by Lincoln College since 1475.
-Downstairs, The Mitre, is a restaurant and bar, while upstairs is used for student accommodation.
+Whilst upstairs is used for student accommodation, downstairs, The Mitre, is a restaurant and a bar.
 It had been a coach inn since 1310.
 The name 'The Mitre' may have come from the headwear worn by the Bishop of Lincoln who founded the College.

 Stanton William's Art Centre at Lincoln College is a cultural meeting point for Lincoln College students and friends.
 It is a two story glass pavilion set in the Rector's garden.
 Shapes and colours from Lincoln College library are often reflected in its glass windows.